 When communities are threatened by fragility and conflict, the impacts of climate change are only magnified, degrading food systems that are essential for basic human survival.
 This event showcased on-the-ground challenges and solutions for recovering from the compounding shocks of climate change, fragility, and conflict, and building long-term resilience and adaptive capacity.

-Moderator Kate Warren, Executive Vice-President and Executive Editor, Devex, set the scene for the two panel discussions by stressing the need for concrete solutions and finance strategies, which require collaboration between humanitarian, development, and climate action sectors.
+Moderator Kate Warren, Executive Vice-President and Executive Editor, Devex, set the scene for the two panel discussions by stressing the need for concrete solutions and finance strategies, which require collaboration between the humanitarian, development, and climate action sectors.

-In a first panel on effective climate solutions, stakeholders from civil society, government, and the UN stressed how local communities are taking the lead in building resilience, with support for accessing finance and developing systems to anticipate and adapt to climate shocks.
+In a first panel on effective climate solutions, stakeholders from civil society, governments, and the UN stressed how local communities are taking the lead in building resilience, with support for accessing finance and developing systems to anticipate and adapt to climate shocks.

 Adão Soares Barbosa, Special Envoy for Climate Affairs, Timor-Leste, outlined challenges faced by vulnerable countries to access finance, pointing to: insufficient capacity to develop funding proposals locally; administrative burdens and hurdles; and difficulties in communicating the urgency of the overlapping crises of climate and security to funding agencies.